What kind of books are these?

-Don’t worry if that term seems unclear to you.
+Don’t worry if these terms seems unclear to you.
 I am a printmaking Nerd and I am here to enlighten you.

 An Introduction to the Printmaking Mindset